Chamber of Reflection: Description

-Function
+Function and usage

-Before the ceremony of initiation, the candidate is placed for a time in the Chamber of Reflection, in order to meditate and consider how Freemasonry is about to change his life.
+Before the ceremony of Masonic initiation, the candidate is placed for a time in the Chamber of Reflection, in order to meditate and consider how Freemasonry is about to change his life.
 He is given a series of questions to answer.
-Typically, he is asked his duties to God, his fellow men, and himself and in some lodges he is also asked to write a philosophical last will.
+Typically, he is asked his duties to God, his fellow men, and himself and to write a philosophical last will.
+In some American Lodges, using the Albert Pike's ritual, there are more questions asked.
 At the end of this time, he is led to the Lodge room for initiation.